 Digital venus is a reinterpretation of Paleolithic figurative art using the contemporary tools of digital manufacturing.

 Digital venus was presented as part of the autobiographical exhibition “Human Code” that the artist - Roberto Sironi - held during the Fuorisalone 2019 in Milan.
 Through a series of conceptual artworks, the exhibition explored the relationship between figurative language and the evolution of human ingenuity, from prehistory to the present day.
-Digital Venus, developed in collaboration with Indexlab, is a reinterpretation of a paleolithic venus, a fertility goddess, manufactured using the cutting-edge technology of robotic 3D printing.
+Digital Venus, developed by Sironi in collaboration with Indexlab, is a reinterpretation of a paleolithic venus, a fertility goddess, manufactured using the cutting-edge technology of robotic 3D printing.

 Sironi’s artistic exploration aims to prove how the desire for representation endures over the centuries, regardless of the continuous evolution of manufacturing technologies.
 In the past manual techniques – generally subtractive – were used to carve matter, while nowadays computerized processes and technologies are adopted.
 Such technologies are increasingly oriented towards additive manufacturing solutions that favor the addition of material to shape objects.
 The same human creativity that once skillfully guided the artist’s arm to sculpt matter, is today used to design algorithms that guide robotic manipulators through every step of the manufacturing process.
 Therefore, the ingenuity of the contemporary man is solely applied to the design of the "code within the form", assigning the entire physical manufacturing process to the robotic manipulator.